 Florida enforces timelines on lawsuits.
 If you want to file legal action against a negligent party, you have a limited time to do so.
 Under Florida Statutes §95.11, you have four years to file a personal injury lawsuit.

 If you want to pursue action against a municipality, you have less time under Florida Statutes §768.28.
 Seeking closure and an award after losing a loved one would also have a time frame to consider under state law.

 Call the Law Offices of Anidjar & Levine Today for a Free Case Review

-Call the Law Offices of Anidjar & Levine today at (239) 900-3000 to complete your free consultation.
+A Naples lawyer will seek compensation for you or a loved one after your construction truck accident.
+Call the Law Offices of Anidjar & Levine today to complete your free consultation.